 If you or someone you love has been severely injured in a water sport or boating accident due to someone else’s negligence, you may be entitled to financial compensation.
 As an injured victim, you can pursue legal action to recover money toward time missed from work, medical bills, or pain and suffering.
-However, to have the best chance of winning your case, you’ll need to hire an Allegheny County boating accident attorney from the SMA Law Group.
+However, to have the best chance of winning your case, you’ll need to hire a boating accident lawyer from the SMT Legal.
 We have the skills and experience necessary to get you the full monetary award that you deserve.

 How Do Boating Accidents Happen?

 Boating accidents have many causes.
 The most common include:

 - Exceeding Safe Speeds – All watercraft, not just boats but also jet skis, should maintain safe speeds on the water.
 When boaters drive too fast, they may lose control of the watercraft, causing a crash that leads to serious injuries.
 Safe speeds allow boaters to see hazards in the water including objects, other boaters, and swimmers.

 - Inexperienced Driving – If a boat driver doesn’t have the experience or skills needed to properly operate a water vessel, it can lead to a swimming, tubing, or water-skiing accident, or even a boat crash.
 When riding in a boat, it’s important to find out how much experience your captain has before you board or participate in water activities.
 Boating captains should take classes that teach them how to navigate a boat so they can properly follow rules and regulations.